SystemsApproach/private5g/intro.rst

 we do not limit ourselves to existing stakeholders or business models.
 In particular, this book focuses on how enterprises can be their own MNOs, or alternatively, acquire 5G connectivity as a managed cloud service from non-traditional MNOs.
-The result is often referred to as *Private 5G*.

 To this end, :numref:`Figure %s <fig-enterprise>` depicts a simplified Private 5G deployment that the rest of this book works toward.
 At a